ychlinda/prosper_loan/README.md

 > 9. The mean loan amount differentials across income range at a given prosper score play differently for 20% and 35% APR loans.
 Perhaps loans with 35% APR are deemed very risky and the impacts of income range and prosper score on loan amounts are therefore muted.

 ## Choosing visualisations for explanatory analysis
-Focus on the main storyline and choose the graphs with clear patterns and meaningful insights as part of the narratives
+Focus on the main storyline and choose the graphs with clear patterns and meaningful insights as part of the narratives.
+Move from univariate to bivariate and then multivariate explorations.